Page Content

 Q: How to end a grad school statement of purpose?

-Q: How to format a statement of purpose for grad school?
+Q: How to format a statement of purpose in grad school?

 Q: How long should a grad school statement of purpose be?

-Additional Resources for writing Statement of Purpose Grad School
+Additional Resources For Writing A Statement of Purpose For Grad School

-One can find several journals in libraries and many websites available to write an excellent Statement of Purpose for Grad School.
-However, reading too many tips and sample statements of purpose may cause a great deal of confusion and make the whole experience of writing a statement of purpose rather frustrating.
+Several journals can be found in libraries and many websites to help write an excellent Statement of Purpose for grad school.
+However, reading too many tips and sample SoPs may cause a great deal of confusion and make the whole experience of writing an SoP rather frustrating.
 Therefore, we advise caution when seeking help from external resources, some of which are listed below:

-• Wordvice – Wordvice is a wealth of information and resource for those applying for Grad School.
-The site offers writing and editing services for a fee, serving as an option for seeking help from professional writers.
+Wordvice is a wealth of information and resources for those applying for grad school.
+The site offers writing and editing services for a fee as an option for those seeking help from professional writers.

-• Essaysmith – Essaysmith has a sample Statement of Purpose for a host of Graduate School Programs.
-Additionally, the portal also offers a statement of purpose writing services and at a fee.
+Essaysmith has a sample Statement of Purpose for graduate school programs.
+The portal also offers SoP writing services, but of course, at a fee.